akuz/akuz-java/README.md

 ### Multiprocessor Parallelisation

-For faster inference on machines with multiple processors / cores.
+* For faster inference on machines with multiple processors

 The computations necessary for each Gibbs sampling iteration are executed on different threads by splitting